Last Updated: 7/10/23 | July 10th, 2023

 In this post, I’ll provide some helpful tips on getting around Central America so you can navigate the region safely — and without breaking the bank.

 Here’s how you can travel around Central America cheaply – no matter how long you’ll be there:

 Getting Around Cheap By Bus

 Buses are the main form of transportation that you’ll use to get around Central America.
 In fact, it’s about the only way to get around Central America as there are no train lines and regional flights are expensive.
 You’re going to take buses most of your trip.

 There are several different kinds of buses in the region.

 The most comfortable are the international buses that run between the larger cities and tend to have their own bus terminals.
 They have set, reliable schedules and are best for long distances.
 They make traveling easy and even take care of the hassles at border crossings.
 The companies you use might vary by country, but a few of the larger services include:

-Here are some sample fares for express bus routes in Central America (in USD):
+Here are some approximate fares and journey durations for express bus routes in Central America (in USD):